potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### Mechanical parts
 Since the PCB acts as the mounting plate, only the rotating disks and the front plate must be manufactured.
-The disks are actually empty PCBs with silkscreen pointers as the thickness and material is very suitable.
+The disks are actually made from thin PCBs with silkscreen pointers as the thickness and material is very suitable.
 For the front plate, a 1.5mm wood board was cut and painted black.

 ### Assembly